Aevarkan/MCBE-extended-commands-suite/README.md

 This will delete the item when a player uses it and give that player levitation for 30 seconds with no particles.

-Note that you will have to add functions manually.
-Having it `setblock` a redstone block next to a command block may be easier, although this will mean you cannot track who used the item.

-You can chain this with the scriptevent commands here for even more creativity.

 ## `removeusecommand` / `ruc`

 This removes the use command **only** from the item you're holding.
 It doesn't remove it from other items.